Full-Stack Bootcamp

 {% tab title="Hamburg" %}

-If you are based in the Hamburg metropolitan region, you’ll attend two in-person sessions: one onsite at the end of April, and our Demo Day Celebration at the end of June.
+If you are based in the Hamburg metropolitan region, you’ll attend some on-site career events and our Demo Day Celebration in December.

 {% endtab %}